🚨 THE ROBOTS ARE HERE: Google's Gemini Robotics-ER 1.6 Just Gave AI the Power to Control the Physical World β€” And Nobody's Ready

 Humanity has crossed a threshold.
 Intelligence is no longer confined to screens and networks.
 It now has eyes, ears, and hands in the physical world.

-The implications are too large to fully comprehend:
+The impact is too large to fully comprehend:

 And it's happening faster than anyone prepared for.